Ludof63/MTSK-analysis/README.md

 # MTS-K - Analysis with CedarDB

-The Markttransparenzstelle für Kraftstoffe (MTS-K) collects all gas station fuel prices all over Germany, the dataset is the collection of all the price changes.
+The Markttransparenzstelle für Kraftstoffe (MTS-K) collects all gas station fuel prices all over Germany, the dataset is the collection of all the price changes (https://dev.azure.com/tankerkoenig/tankerkoenig-data).

 ## Scripts